Kevin-Walsh97/Classification_hw/README-Conclusions.md

 1) The model with the best balanced accuracy score is the Easy Ensemble Classifier.
 This model uses boosting to train weak learners sequentially by learning from the mistakes of previous learners.

-2) Both models, the Easy Ensemble Classifier and the Balanced Random Forest Classifier, had identical recall scores between them.
-This takes into account both high and low risk loan applicants.
+2) The Easy Ensemble Classifier had the higest recall score.

-3) Both models have identical geometric mean scores.
+3) The Easy Ensemble Classifier had the higest geometric score.

-4) total_rec_prncp,total_pymnt, and total_pymnt_inv are the three most import features.
+4) total_rec_prncp, total_pymnt, and total_pymnt_inv are the three most import features.